Uxbridge Road: West London Tram

-A tram scheme, the West London Tram, was planned to run along the length of the Uxbridge Road and would replace these three bus routes.
-This scheme has now been abandoned.
+In the early 2000's, a tram scheme, the West London Tram, was planned to run along the length of the Uxbridge Road and replace these three bus routes.
+This scheme was abandoned in 2007.

 History

 Original A4020 route: Stroud

 The original route of the A4020 was in Stroud, Gloucestershire.

 The road was a short one, starting on the A46 near the station and heading west along Cainscross Road to Cainscross itself.
 The road ended on the A434 just to the north of that road's crossing of the Stroudwater Canal.

-In 1935, the west end of the A419 was rerouted via Stroud, taking over the entire length of the A4020, which number it remains.
+In 1935, the west end of the A419 was rerouted via Stroud, taking over the entire length of the A4020, which number it retains.
 The former A434 to the west was also renumbered A419 although this is now the B4008.